hpi-epic/pricewars-consumer/README.md

 After cloning the repo, install the necessary dependencies with `bundle exec bundle install`.

-Afterwards you may start the webserver with `rails s -b 0.0.0.0` where the ENV variables PRICEWARS_MARKETPLACE_URL and PRICEWARS_PRODUCER_URL point to the actual path of the marketplace and the producer.
+Afterwards you may start the webserver with `rails s -b 0.0.0.0` where the ENV variable PRICEWARS_MARKETPLACE_URL should point to the marketplace server.

 If all worked out, see the results at http://localhost:3000

 ## Configuration

-Currently, two ENV params are needed:
-* PRICEWARS_PRODUCER_URL
-* PRICEWARS_MARKETPLACE_URL
+The marketplace url is configured in the environment variable `PRICEWARS_MARKETPLACE_URL`.

-If they are not set, the deployed VM urls are automatically used.
+If it is not set, a default url `http://marketplace:8080` is used.

-One may simple export them to the related system:
+The environment variable can be set with:

 ```
-export PRICEWARS_MARKETPLACE_URL='http://vm-mpws2016hp1-04.eaalab.hpi.uni-potsdam.de:8080/marketplace'
-export PRICEWARS_PRODUCER_URL='http://vm-mpws2016hp1-03.eaalab.hpi.uni-potsdam.de'
+export PRICEWARS_MARKETPLACE_URL='http://your_hostname:8080'
 ```

 ## Concept